Glossary

 reproduction for ferns, fungi and lichens - on ferns sori occur on fertile fronds only and they turn

-from green to brown as they mature - for sporangia, see also
+from green to brown as they mature - for sporangia, see also slime mould - the picture at right

-Bulblet Fern - the picture at far right shows the sori of Marginal Wood Fern
+shows the sori of Bulblet Fern - the picture at far right shows the sori of Marginal Wood Fern

 Melanistic - an excessive production of melanin (skin or hair pigment) resulting in a dark colour -